hotwax/oms-documentation/hotwax/journeys/pre-orders/introduction-pre-orders.md

-The APIs and data feeds that connect to deliver a specific experience around accepting Pre-orders and Backorders through OMS.
+The APIs and data feeds that connect to deliver Pre-orders and Backorders experience.